 I hope to get to see the Twilight Stitchers again soon!
 You just never know where quilters will cross paths!
 See Quilts at the Beach to see how I bumped into a quilter, from Warrensburg, Missouri (a hop, skip, and a jump from Blue Springs) at Pensacola Beach!

-Quickly becoming a best-seller, Aria ahr-ee-uh is a quilt pattern for any feather-weight or other vintage machine lover!
+Aria ahr-ee-uh quickly became a best-seller!
+She’s is a quilt pattern for any vintage machine lover!

-So why call this pattern an Aria?
+So why call this vintage machine pattern Aria?
 Take a look at her…she’s definitely a singer!

-While the traditionalist might cringe, fun things are happening with these featherweight machines.
+While the traditionalist might cringe at the thought, fun things are happening with featherweight machines.
 Tables and inserts, custom carry cases, and bright new paint jobs are indicators that these little work-horses will be around awhile.

-As I mentioned HERE, I’d love to someday own a colorful featherweight, so making a Tula Pink quilt version seemed the thing to do!
+As I mentioned HERE, I’d love to someday own a colorful featherweight.
+Here’s a Tula Pink quilt version until “some day” arrives!

 #usebothsides of one focus fabric for the machine, binding, bunting (reverse), and scissors and thimble (both reverse).
 Choose fun, scrappy background fabrics and accent strips – all the while learning the nuances of value!
 (Click here for more about value.)